JonathanKessler/varentech-deploya/README.md

   *The user can override log level using logback and slf4j by creating a logback-test.xml and running java -Dlogback.configurationFile=path/to/logback-test.xml -jar /path/to/deploya.jar.*

   The default configuration file can be overriden as well.
 To update this file, create a file named application.conf and add updated parameters.
 The application.conf file must be in your working directory when you run java -jar deploya.jar.
 You can export the default configuration file using the command java -jar path/to/deploya.jar --export-config {path/to/export}/application.conf.
-  Below is the default configuration file.
-When creating application.conf, be sure to use the same layout.
-It is not necessary to include all variables, only ones that are being updated.
+  Below is the default configuration file.It is not necessary to include all variables, only ones that are being updated.

 			port_number=8080